nancywan1004/covid-grocery-tracker/README.md

 - ReactJS, React BootStrap for inventory query page
 - HTML/CSS, JavaScript and Google Maps API for congestion page(map)
 #### BE:
-- NodeJS used to write APIs to retrieve inventory data
+- NodeJS used to write backend APIs to retrieve GCP_API_KEY to access GCP services and inventory data
 - Google Maps APIs for store data

 ## Run the project